US sales tax in Ecwid

 If you’re a US merchant, you’re most likely required to pay sales tax according to state and local laws.
 In this article, we will explain how to set up your Ecwid store so that you are able to collect, report and file sales tax properly.

-Sales tax apply to the sale of most products and some services in most states.
+Sales tax applies to the sale of most products and some services in most states.
 The rates and rules notably differ from state to state, though.
-For example, California has the highest state-level sales tax rate at 7.5 percent.
+For example, California has the highest state-level sales tax rate at 7.25 percent.
 The lowest sales tax is in Colorado, which has a rate of 2.9 percent.

 In order to know what taxes apply to your business, please use this helpful State Sales Tax Map (click your state on the map).